The truth about room-rent limits in health insurance | Proportionate deduction calculation formula

 Well -it is a long story.
 So, we’ll take you through it one step at a time.

 Every health insurance policy comes with a long list of terms and conditions.
 One such condition is the room rent limit - which is as important to know about, as the sum insured of your policy itself.
-You may have taken an adequate overall cover, but with a restrictive room-rent limit, you might end up paying large sums of money out of your pocket - even without exhausting the cover itself.
+Room rent capping affects your entire bill - not just the room’s cost.
+This means you could end up shelling out a large amount of money - despite having a health insurance policy.

 Basically - the insurer decides a maximum cap on the type of room you can choose (that they’ll pay for).
 There are different types of room rent limits that insurers impose based on the policy you’ve bought -